sco0ter/babbler/xmpp-client/src/site/markdown/basics.md

 Connecting involves opening the initial XMPP stream header and negotiate any features offered by the server (most likely only TLS).

-## Authenticating and binding a resource
+## Authenticating and Binding a Resource

-After connecting, you have to authenticate and bind a resource, in order to become a "connected resource".
-Both steps are combined as a "login":
+After connecting, you have to authenticate and bind a resource, in order to become a \"connected resource\".
+Both steps are understood as \"login\":

 ```java
 try {